mustardamus/follow-ng/README.md

     coffee workers --worker=search

+### Search Worker

+This worker searches for every Term associated with a Account and puts the found Friend in the database, if it does not yet exist.
+If it doesn't exist, it also fetches the user information from Twitter.

+### Update Worker

+This worker get all Followers and Friends of a Account.
+It then splits the ID's into Followback (Account follows Friend, Friend follows Account), Followers and Friends.
+Then it checks if the Friend is already in the Database, if not it fetches the information from Twitter and stores it in the database.

 ## Application Stack

 This environment is intended to be used in a modular way.
 Everything is a